Stop Glasses Fogging Up

 Are your glasses fogging up when you are wearing a COVID mask?

-One of the common consequences of wearing a mask sometimes is that your sunglasses or optical glasses will fog up.
-This is not only uncomfortable and annoying, but also dangerous in certain situations and there are tips and products that are anti fog for glasses, so read on.
+One of the common consequences of wearing a mask is that your sunglasses or optical glasses will fog up.
+This is not only uncomfortable and annoying, but also dangerous in certain situations and there are tips and products that are anti fog for glasses, to stop glasses from fogging up, so read on.

 From athletes and sporting enthusiast to construction workers and outdoor tradies, dealing with fogging glasses is incredibly frustrating.
 Lens fogging is also a significant safety issue.
 Anyone working outside in warm weather understands the struggle with fogging eyewear.